As part of your crop season, you're able to add a number of different transactions or movements. One of those is the ability to record a cost.

 Reference

-This is an optional field, if you add it in it'll be added to your accounting software's invoice.
+This is an optional field.
+If you add a reference, it will be added to the invoice in your accounting software.

 Notes